Dr Ashray Gunjur

 Clinical Research Training Fellow

-Ashray is a medical oncologist from Melbourne, Australia, currently undertaking a clinical PhD investigating the interplay between the gut microbiome and responses and/or toxicity to immune checkpoint inhibitor therapies.
+Ashray is a medical oncologist from Melbourne, Australia, currently undertaking a clinical PhD investigating the interplay between the gut microbiome and responses and/or toxicity to immune checkpoint blockade in patients with rare cancer types.

 Skills

-• Leadership- Ashray currently serves on the scientific advisory committee of the Cooperative Trials Group for Neuro-Oncology (COGNO), having been recognised as a future leader in the field by being awarded a prestigious Hubert Stuerzl Memorial Prize in 2019.
+• Leadership- Ashray currently serves on the Outreach and Education committee of the Cooperative Trials Group for Neuro-Oncology (COGNO).

 PhD focus

-Predictive biomarkers for immune checkpoint inhibitor response / toxicity are currently lacking- It is not an overstatement to say that cancer immunotherapy, in particular immune checkpoint inhibitors, have revolutionised cancer care over the past decade, and now offer great hope to patients with a variety of solid-organ malignancies.
-However, unfortunately responses to these powerful therapies are highly variable, and toxicities are both capricious and potentially life-threatening.
+Predictive biomarkers for immune checkpoint blockade response / toxicity are currently lacking- Immune checkpoint inhibitors have revolutionised the care for many patients with a variety of solid-organ cancers.
+However, responses to these powerful therapies are highly variable, and toxicities are both capricious and potentially life-threatening.
 Better biomarkers to predict response and toxicity are urgently needed.

 There is now clear evidence of a link between the ‘gut microbiome’ and outcomes to immune checkpoint inhibitors- Pivotal research over the last 5-years have shown a clear causal link between the composition of gut microbiota in a patient and their subsequent response to cancer immunotherapy.
-However, unfortunately consistent taxonomic biomarkers for response and toxicity have been elusive, possibly due to significant methodological and population differences between studies.
-Additionally, the mechanisms for this relationship are still being defined.
+Unfortunately, consistent taxonomic biomarkers for response and toxicity have been elusive, possibly due to methodological inconsistencies and the low-resolution (species- or higher taxonomic rank) approaches previously deployed.
+Furthermore, little is known about the validity of the gut microbiome in predicting ICB response in patients with rare cancer types, which are less frequently studied.

 My publications